maniospas/smol/README.md

     add i(f.start.x, f.start.y)
     print(i)
 ```

-As you can see, the language is tiny.
-Really tiny!
+As you can see, the language is tiny — really tiny!
 So tiny, in fact,
-that it needs you to declare your own prints and basic arithmetic operators.
+that it requires you to declare your own print functions and basic arithmetic operators.
-But it has a direct-to-cpp interface that can bring in more powerful
+However, it provides a direct-to-C++ interface that lets you bring in more powerful functionality.
-stuff.
-The only built-in data types are the main function and a couple number types.
+The only built-in elements are the `main` function and a couple of number types.

-Let's take the above code piece-by-piece, starting from the simpler segments - write
+Let's break down the code above piece by piece, starting with the simpler segments —
-the addition in multiple lines like this:
+for example, you can write the addition across multiple lines like this:

 ```java
 smo add(i64 x, i64 y)